 In short, the defendants could not rely upon the force majeure clause to say that the fires at the mill were sufficient to terminate the contract.
 Given the mill could be replaced and wood chips could be produced, these facts were sufficient to deny applying this clause.
 The court was focused on the possibility of following the contract and refused to apply the clause to excuse the defendants from their contractual obligations.
 So, we can look at force majeure clause defences being rejected if the contract context does not excuse the parties from their obligations.

 The context did really matter in this case, so it becomes very important to have sound legal advice in evaluating your contractual obligations.
 If you need legal advice on this issue, then please feel free to contact us.
-We offer free initial consultations and can help you consider the contractual terms in your lease, employment agreement, or other type of contract.
+We offer initial consultations and can help you consider the contractual terms in your lease, employment agreement, or other type of contract.

 When does the doctrine of frustration impact a contract?

 After looking at the contractual terms and finding them not determinative, Gomery J. turned to the doctrine of frustration of a contract and summarized the law, as follows:

 Ellis-Don is a leading modern decision.
 Speaking for the Court at para.
 54, Justice Binnie rejected Blackburn J.’s reasoning in Taylor v.
 Caldwell that frustration results from an implied condition in the contract.
 Rather, he held that frustration occurs when a situation has arisen for which the parties have made no provision in the contract and performance has become “a thing radically different form that which was undertaken by the contract” (at para.
 53, quoting Peter Kiewit Sons’ Co. v.
 Eakins Construction Ltd., S.C.R.
 361 at 368, itself quoting Davis Contractors Ltd. v.
 Fareham Urban District Council, A.C.
 696 (H.L.) at 729.
 At para.
 55, Binnie J. added that the doctrine requires a supervening event that: